Skip to content

 The scores are useful as trend lines, not as point estimates.
 If my Momentum drops three points after a heavy training week and a few short sleep nights, that information aligns with what my Oura readiness score and Whoop recovery score are also telling me.
 If you treat the numbers as directional feedback rather than precision measurement, the system is genuinely informative.

-What My Time With the Hume Band Taught Me
+What Wearing the Hume Band 2.0 Taught Me

 The Longevity Framing Actually Changes Behavior